anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Work while you have the light.
-You are responsible for the talent that has been entrusted to you.
+Quote: You are that vast thing that you see far, far off with great telescopes.

-By: Henri-Frédéric Amiel
+By: Alan Watts